-Thanks to support from Canada Life, Rotary Club of Calgary East, Rotary Partners of Calgary at Stampede Park, donors to the Calgary Public Library Foundation, and the partnership with Dolly Parton’s Imagination Library, this program is completely donor funded.
+Thanks to support from the Calgary Foundation, Canada Life, The Dollywood Foundation of Canada, Barbara Killick, the McNamara Family, Rotary Club of Calgary East, Rotary Partners of Calgary at Stampede Park, and donors of the Calgary Public Library Foundation, this program is completely donor funded.
 We hope to eventually expand this program across Calgary, and need your support to make this happen.
 Donate now to help us put books on a child’s very first bookshelf.

 In partnership with: